Your trees in the woodlands of Mother Nature

 Our woodlands, which have grown from the sponsorship of trees, are years in the making.
-The land used for these woodlands is institutional or governmental land and not privately owned.
+We, at the Tree Council of Ireland, source the land used for these woodlands which is usually institutional, government or farmland.

 At present, the ground layer is mainly made up of a variety of ferns, grasses and herbaceous plants which provide shelter and

-Until recently, the Tree Council had other sites including a woodland at Muckross Forest in Killarney, Strokestown House in
+Over time, the Tree Council had other woodland sites including those at Muckross Forest, Killarney,

-Visitors are asked to please note when visiting these forest areas that you are entering a natural habitat
+Visitors are asked to please note that when visiting these forest areas you are entering a

-with the aim to leave it as it is found.
+natural habitat with the aim to leave as it is found.